jonahweissman/metrohenge/src/index.md

     station_name: "Station",
     alignment_datetime: "Recent Alignment"
   },
+  width: {
+    alignment_datetime: '9em'
+  },
+  format: {
+    alignment_datetime: (x) => (new Date(x)).toLocaleString("en-US", {
+        month: "short",
+        day: "numeric",
+        hour: "numeric",
+        minute: "2-digit",
+    }),
+  },
   rows: 10
 }));
 ```

 ## Limitations

-**Data Coverage**: Not every Metro station appears in our dataset.
-We only include escalators that are properly mapped in OpenStreetMap with directional metadata.
-Many underground stations may have escalators that aren't tagged in OSM, or use stairs/elevators instead.
+**Data Coverage**: Not every Metro station appears in the dataset.
+This page only include escalators that are properly mapped in OpenStreetMap with directional metadata.
+Half of the underground stations have escalators that aren't tagged in OSM.

-**Solar Obstructions**: Our calculations assume clear line-of-sight from the sun to the escalator entrance.
+**Solar Obstructions**: These calculations assume clear line-of-sight from the sun to the escalator entrance.
 In reality, buildings, trees, and other structures may block sunlight, preventing the alignment effect even when astronomically predicted.

-**Approximations**: We assume all escalators have a 30° incline angle and calculate alignments for when the sun reaches 30° elevation.
-Actual escalator angles and optimal viewing conditions may vary.